Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation

-\section{\textbf{Related Work}}
+\section{Related Work}

-\textbf{Vision-and-Language Navigation (VLN).} Vision-and-Language Navigation (VLN) tasks~\cite{anderson2018R2R,qi2020reverie,zhu2021soon} require an agent to navigate sequentially towards a designated location or object based on natural language instructions.
-Given that the VLN task can be formulated as a partially observable Markov decision process, early methods \cite{wang2019reinforced, wang2020soft, zhu2020vision, fried2018speaker, ke2019tactical,ma2019self} primarily relied on reinforcement and imitation learning paradigms to improve navigation performance, incorporating various strategies and auxiliary loss \cite{zhu2020vision1, wang2019reinforced} designs.
-More recently, to better generalize to unknown environments and ground instructions, many researchers \cite{chen2021hamt, hong2021vln, magassouba2021crossmap, wang2024pasts, pashevich2021episodic} have focused on transformer-based architectures, which effectively model interactions among instructions, environmental features, and historical navigation trajectories.
-While these approaches have propelled VLN forward, the co-occurrence environmental sources have not been fully utilized.
-This paper introduces text semantics and depth information to enrich environmental representations. \textbf{Semantic Alignment in VLN.} To align the relationship between the environment and instructions, current researchers and practitioners in the VLN community can be divided into two main categories: implicit and explicit approaches.
-Implicit methods \cite{du2024delan, wang2024vision, liang2022contrastive} commonly employ contrastive learning to associate visual contexts with textual instructions or use attention mechanisms to model the relationship.
-However, due to the inherent semantic gap between these modalities, implicit approaches have limited alignment capabilities.
-Explicit alignment techniques aim to project both semantics into a unified modality space.
-For example, some methods transform the environment into a text-based modality, Console \cite{lin2024correctable} scores landmark co-occurrences to identify key navigation objects, while AACL \cite{lin2023actional} leverages CLIP \cite{radford2021clip} to refine textual entities, compacting them with visual features.
-However, these explicit methods often directly ``stitch'' textual and visual environment representations, which may leading to an overreliance on precise but abstract text while underutilizing rich yet redundant visual data.
-We thus use environmental textual semantic as an independent modality to explicitly match the most instruction-relevant landmarks.
+\textbf{Vision-and-Language Navigation (VLN).} Vision-and-Language Navigation (VLN) tasks~\cite{anderson2018R2R,qi2020reverie,zhu2021soon} require an agent to navigate in embodied environments sequentially towards a designated location or object based on natural language instructions.
+Given that the VLN task can be formulated as a partially observable Markov decision process, early methods \cite{wang2019reinforced, fried2018speaker} primarily relied on reinforcement learning and imitation learning paradigms to improve navigation performance, incorporating various strategies and auxiliary loss \cite{ wang2019reinforced} designs.
+More recently, to better model the relationship between the environment and instructions, many researchers \cite{chen2021hamt, pashevich2021episodic} have focused on transformer-based architectures, which effectively model interactions among instructions, environmental features, and historical navigation trajectories.